br0kend/react/docs/docs/accessibility.md

 even the most complex widget can be coded accessibly.

 Here we require knowledge of [ARIA Roles](https://www.w3.org/TR/wai-aria/roles) as well as [ARIA States and Properties](https://www.w3.org/TR/wai-aria/states_and_properties).
-These are toolboxes filled with HTML attributes that are fully supported in JSX and enable us to construct fully accessible, highly functional React components.
+These are toolboxes filled with HTML attributes that are fully supported in JSX and enable us to construct fully accessible, highly functional Reacc components.

 Each type of widget has a specific design pattern and is expected to function in a certain way by users and user agents alike: